cesmit27/pokemon_type_matchups/name_cleaner/README.md

 UPDATE!!!!
-I changed how I wanted to design this tool, so this code is no longer useful, but I am keeping it in this repository just because
+I changed how I wanted to design this tool, so this code is no longer useful, but I am keeping it in this directory just because